Keyboard shortcuts

 use serde_json::json;

-// Create storage and provider - the foundation of your SCIM server
+// Create storage, provider, and SCIM server

 // Single-tenant RequestContext tracks each operation for logging